cmu-phil/py-tetrad/README.md

 # py-tetrad

-This package shows how to make algorithms/code in [Tetrad](https://github.com/cmu-phil/tetrad) directly available in Python via [JPype](https://github.com/jpype-project/jpype) as part of a Python workflow.
+This package shows how to make arbitrary code in [Tetrad](https://github.com/cmu-phil/tetrad) directly available in Python via [JPype](https://github.com/jpype-project/jpype) as part of a Python workflow.
+We do this by giving examples of how it can be done, along with [API Javadoc documentation](https://www.phil.cmu.edu/tetrad-javadocs/7.2.2/lib/) to allow further exploration of the entire Tetrad codebase.

 Part of our code makes use of the [causal-learn](https://github.com/py-why/causal-learn) Python package, to show how it can be integrated with that.